boooooommmmmm/COMP90043-Cryptography-and-Security/Week5.md

 ## RSA Signatures

+**Signature is a means for a trusted third party (Network Security Manager) to bind the identity of a user to a public key.**

 * Signature is a pattern that depends on the message being singend
 * Must use some information unique to the sender to prevent both forgery and denial
 * Relatively easy to produce the digital signature
 * Relatively easy to recognize and verify the digital signature
 * Computationally infeasible to forge a digital signature

+**Difference with encrytion:**

+* Owner for the private key signs messages; Anyone with the public key can **verify** the signatures
+* In RSA encryption, anyone with the public key can encrypt messages and the owner of the private key can decrypt the messages.

 ### RSA Signatures properties